Sarah Brooker

 Committee Members

-I am a second-year Ph.D. student in the stable isotope group at UT Austin.
+I am a third-year Ph.D. student in the stable isotope group at UT Austin.
 My primary research interests are using stable isotope systems, both traditional and non-traditional, to understand high-temperature fluid-rock reactions in igneous systems.

 Current Research Projects